 Premium 98 octane: $1.52

 All the diesel cars cost more than their petrol equivalents.
 There are many published comparisons showing close to identical cars with the diesel cars costing thousands of dollars more.
 The compared cars are often European and the Europeans use an expensive premium petrol.
 Despite the huge cost overhead of the premium petrol, the European diesel cars cost more to own than the European petrol equivalents.
-If you buy a petrol car, you will save so much money, you can buy green electricity for your house and save more carbon pollution than your car would ever save.
+If you buy a petrol car, you can save enough money to buy green electricity for your house and save more carbon pollution than your car would ever save.

 If you ignore the European trash cars with their inappropriate engines and buy something designed for Australian conditions, you will be able to use the ethanol blend and save many more dollars heaped on top of the reduced carbon pollution from the ethanol.
 All the extra money saved from not buying a diesel engine and not buying a car requiring a premium fuel is enough to fit your house with a solar power system.